 Nutrition and diet are essential for health and well-being.
 Ingested foods and drinks are "processed" in the gut.
-The gut serves two essential functions: a digestive one (digestion of foods and transfer of nutrients to the host) and a barrier one (protecting the host from invading microorganisms, toxic compounds and allergens).
-The gut is a complex ecosystem that remains at homeostasis in healthy subjects thanks to a constant cross-talk between key players: the microbiome, the epithelial barrier, the associated innate and adaptive immune systems and the enteric nervous system (Fig. 8).
+The aut serves two essential functions: a digestive one (digestion of foods and transfer of nutrients to the host) and a barrier one (protecting the host from invading microorganisms, toxic compounds and allergens).
+The gut is a complex ecosystem that remains at homeostasis in healthy subjects thanks to a constant crosstalk between key players: the microbiome, the epithelial barrier, the associated innate and adaptive immune systems and the enteric nervous system (Fig. 9).
 The gut ecosystem is also connected to the brain by a bidirectional exchange of signals via what is designated as the gut-brain axis.
 It is increasingly recognized that the gut-brain axis is influenced by the microbiome, which is then referred to as the gut-brain-microbiome axis.
-Disturbances of this ecosystem (such as a 'leaky' gut barrier or changes in microbiota diversity) have been increasingly associated with several non-communicable diseases (NCDs) including diabetes, sarcopenia, cardiovascular diseases, allergies and autoimmune disorders, as well as psychological co-morbidities such as depression and anxiety.
+Disturbances of this ecosystem (such as a "leaky" gut barrier or changes in microbiota diversity) have been increasingly associated with several non-communicable diseases includina diabetes, sarcopenia, cardiovascular diseases, allergies and autoimmune disorders, as well as psychological comorbidities such as depression and anxiety.

 The gut ecosystem is shaped by the genetic background of the host but is also largely influenced by environmental conditions, including diet and living conditions.
-In terms of prevention of NCDs, the influence of the maternal health and nutrition on the long term health or risk of disease development is receiving increasing attention.
-At present, there is a focus on metabolic and immune imprinting, but this is progressively extended to mood and cognitive functions.
+In terms of prevention of noncommunicable diseases, the influence of the maternal health and nutrition on the long-term health or risk of disease development is receiving increasing attention.
+At present, there is a focus on metabolic and immune imprinting. but this is progressively extended to mood and cognitive functions.
 It thus links physiological and psychological responses to food intake.
 It is recognized that there might be long term effects already initiated in utero during pregnancy.

 However, the gut microbiota - food axis does not only play an important role in the early years.
-There is an urgent need to acquire additional knowledge of the aging digestive tract (e.g. aging of the digestive system per se and its absorption capacity) and the interaction between immuno-senescence and cognitive decline, nutritional needs, and lifestyle.
-Specific dietary and nutritional recommendations for aging people are basically lacking, and should be established taking better characterized physiological needs into account, thereby realizing that lifestyle and psycho-social environment may play a critical role in healthy aging.
+There is an urgent need to acquire additional knowledge of the aging digestive tract (e.g., aging of the digestive system per se and its absorption capacity) and the interaction between immuno-senescence and cognitive decline, nutritional needs, and lifestyle.
+Specific dietary and nutritional recommendations for aging people are basically lacking and should be established taking better characterized physiological needs into account, thereby realizing that lifestyle and psycho-social environment may play a critical role in healthy aging.

 To maximize economic and consumer benefits of a microbiome-optimized nutrition, an integrated research approach of the gut ecosystem and a better understanding of the role of food and nutrition in the gradient from health to disease during different periods of life is needed.

-Figure 8.
-The gastro-intestinal tract is the ecosystem where food impact on the host is first initiated.

-In doing so, it is necessary to take food structure and function and food microbiota into consideration, while examining key partners such as the gut microbiome, immune system and digestion/tolerance to foods and their effects beyond the gut.
+In doing so, it is necessary to take food structure and function and food microbiota into consideration. while examining key partners such as the gut microbiome, immune system and digestion/tolerance to foods and their effects beyond the aut.
 It further becomes increasingly critical to provide consumers with a more comprehensive and fact-based view of the potential risks and benefits of food constituents and processed foods via their impact on the gut ecosystem.

 This approach is strongly connected to the assessment of potential health benefits of new food materials, novel processing approaches and to consumer research.